Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Imputation and Inference with EHRs

 We use the Bayesian information criterion (BIC) and the log-pseudo marginal likelihood (LPML) to select the number of classes, $L$.
 For BIC, we use the posterior mean estimates of related parameters and obtain the likelihood conditional on the class allocation.
-LPML is the sum of logarithms of conditional predictive ordinates and stimated using posterior samples of parameters, $\theta^{(t)},t=1,\dots,T$, and LPML=$[1/T\sum_{t=1}^T1/f(Y_i|\theta^{(t)})]^{-1}$~\citep{gelfand94}.
+LPML is the sum of logarithms of conditional predictive ordinates and estimated using posterior samples of parameters, $\theta^{(t)},t=1,\dots,T$, and LPML=$[1/T\sum_{t=1}^T1/f(Y_i|\theta^{(t)})]^{-1}$~\citep{gelfand94}.
 This is an approximation of the leave-one-out cross-validation using importance sampling.
 We use $f(Y_i|\theta^{(t)})$ for the marginal profiling and $f(Y_i,R_i|\theta^{(t)})$ for the joint profiling.

-We restrict $L$ to be modest or small to avoid computational problems due to separation of the low-frequency predictors, such as dementia and renal failure.
+We restrict $L$ to be small to avoid computational problems due to the separation of the low-frequency predictors, such as dementia and renal failure.
 Table~\ref{lsm-L} presents the BIC and LPML values for models with different $L$ values.
 The model with the smallest BIC and largest LPML will be favored.
-As a tradeoff, we select the model with $L=3$ classes both for marginal and joint profiling.
+We see that the model with $L=3$ classes presents a reasonable choice both for marginal and joint profiling.

-To assess imputation plausibility, we perform a posterior predictive check and generate replicated datasets that are predicted values of observations based on the posterior estimates of model parameters after convergence~\citep{meng1994,he2010}.
+To assess whether imputations are plausible, we perform a posterior predictive check and generate replicated datasets that are predicted values of observations based on the posterior estimates of model parameters after convergence~\citep{meng1994}.
 Let $\{R^{(1)},\dots,R^{(T^0)}\}$ be the collection of the $T^0$ replicated data sets.
 We then compare statistics of interest in each replicated dataset to those in the observed dataset $D$.
 Suppose that $S$ is some statistic of interest, let $S_{R^{(t)}}$ and $S_D$ be the values of $S$ computed from $R^{(t)}$ and $D$, respectively.
 The quantities $S$ include the mean, 2.5\% percentile and 97.5\% percentile of A1c levels for every patient and for every quarter.
 For the patient-level summaries, we look at the two-sided posterior predictive probabilities as diagnostic tools defined as